 Don’t assume you’re not at risk of drowning because you don’t intend to go into the water.

 Every year on average around 400 lives are lost in the UK’s waters – more than one a day – and they’re not just confined to the beach and coast.
-People who enjoy running or walking near water remain a very high-risk group of accidental drowning.

 Many coastal walking fatalities were alone at the time of the incident and runners are often distracted by their activity, which can result in not noticing the hazards.
 None of these drowning’s are inevitable – they simply don’t have to happen.

 - Try to always walk or run with a friend

 - Always let someone know where you’re going.

 - Don't assume just because you have walked or run a route many times before it is still safe.

 - Avoid walking or running near water in the dark

 - Make sure your walk or run is appropriate for your fitness level even if you are just taking a leisurely stroll